Aajuitsup Tasia: Geography

-The 2x10 km lake is separated from the Akuliarusiarsuup Kuua valley and Kangerlussuaq in the south by a low tundra ridge − part of the Kangaamiut dike swarm.
+The 2 km by 10 km lake is separated from the Akuliarusiarsuup Kuua valley and Kangerlussuaq in the south by a low tundra ridge−a part of the Kangaamiut dike swarm.
 To the west lies a sibling Sanningasoq twin lake.
 To the north-east lies the wide highland of Isunngua.
+The area around the north of the lake has multiple traces of paleolakes and its shorelines, especially at the northern shore, and water exchange through spillways.
+The terraces around the lake suggests that the lake is subjected to gradual drainage, including a possible "catastrophic" recent drainage.
+Beside the lake is around 1 km of an outwash plain before the Russell Glacier is located.